SPARC-FAIR-Codeathon/2025-team-F/README.md

 Please check existing issues before submitting a new one.

 ## Contributing
 To contribute: fork this repository and submit a pull request.
 Before submitting a pull request, please read our [Contributing Guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md).
-If you found this tool helpful, please add a GitHub Star to support further developments! #TODO
+If you found this tool helpful, please add a GitHub Star to support further developments!

 ### Project structure
 * `/src/` - Directory of sparcats python module.